The Clear Edge

 Your Application:

-• Test: Would this process work at 3x volume?
-If no, automate now
+Use this test on every workflow—would this process still work at 3x volume?
+If not, automate it now.

 Decision 5: Whether to Focus on High-Value or Low-Value Customers